 DON'T BUY WAR CHEST IF:

 We have a full 100% money-back guarantee.
 No fine print, no hassle.
 Come into the program as skeptical as you like.
-If you don't love it, email us and we'll refund every penny.
+Try it out.
+If you don't love it, we'll refund every penny.